MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/azure-cli-reference-for-virtual-machines.md

 ## Desktop virtualization

-The references in this table are part of the [desktopvirtualization](https://github.com/Azure/azure-cli-extensions/tree/main/src/desktopvirtualization) extension.
+All the references in this table are part of the [desktopvirtualization](https://github.com/Azure/azure-cli-extensions/tree/main/src/desktopvirtualization) extension.

 | Reference | Description |
 |-|-|